Jmt1995/Jmt1995.github.io/_pages/about.md

 <!-- I obtained my B.E. degree from the College of Computer Science and Technology at Nanjing University of Aeronautics and Astronautics (NUAA) in 2018.  -->
 <!-- I obtained my B.E. degree from the College of Computer Science and Technology at Nanjing University of Aeronautics and Astronautics (NUAA) in 2018.  -->
 Currently, I am pursuing a Ph.D. under the supervision of Professor [Zhuzhong Qian (钱柱中)](https://cs.nju.edu.cn/qzz) and [Baoliu Ye (叶保留)](https://cs.nju.edu.cn/yebl) at Nanjing University (南京大学).
-To date, I have published or had more than 16 papers accepted in renowned journals and conferences, including IEEE/ACM TON, Computer Networks, Journal of Computer Science and Technology, IEEE INFOCOM, IEEE SECON, IEEE ISPA, IEEE ICC, IEEE ICPADS, IEEE/ACM IWQOS poster, and BigCom.
+To date, I have published or had more than 17 papers accepted in renowned journals and conferences, including IEEE TMC, IEEE/ACM TON, Computer Networks, Journal of Computer Science and Technology, IEEE INFOCOM, IEEE SECON, IEEE ISPA, IEEE ICC, IEEE ICPADS, IEEE/ACM IWQOS poster, and BigCom.
 My first-author paper was honored with the Best Paper Award at BigCom 2023.
 In addition, I have conducted extensive research on various topics, advised by [Lei Jiao](https://ljiao.github.io/) at the University of Oregon.
 My research interests encompass CPN, In-band Network Telemetry, P4 switch, SDN, Federated Learning, Big Data Analytics, and Distributed Machine Learning.